 Some of these medications are also available over the counter, although they will likely be at a lower dose than you would find with a doctor’s prescription.
 Additionally, it is crucial that you are certain that you have BV, as taking these medications if the cause of your discomfort is something else can risk the infection being left untreated for longer, which may result in the development of more serious medical conditions such as PID.

-Other potential at-home treatments for BV do not require prescription medication.
+There are also some at-home treatment options for BV.
 One option is probiotics, which are good bacteria that can help control the overgrowth of bacteria causing your BV.
 Research into probiotics as a treatment has shown that taking probiotics daily may help treat BV.

 Probiotics are naturally found in certain foods, such as yogurt, sauerkraut, and kimchi, but they can also be purchased as a supplement.